 Bright Machines was founded in 2018 by industry veterans who saw a unique opportunity to leverage a software-first approach to transform manufacturing.
 With our deep engineering expertise in software and hardware, coupled with domain experience gained from best-in-class manufacturing companies, we have built a full-stack solution for industrial automation.

 Whether you want to reshore production, create a more distributed manufacturing network, or speed up your innovation process, our fast, flexible, and intelligent automation solutions can be deployed at a pace and cost that scale along with your business.

-Headquartered in San Francisco, with R&D centers in the US and Israel, and field operations in US, Mexico, China, and Poland, today our team supports a wide range of manufacturers with innovation, passion, and expertise.
+Headquartered in San Francisco, with R&D centers in the US and Israel, and field operations in the US, Mexico, China, and Poland, our global team is everywhere you need us to be.

 Launched first software-defined microfactories

 We help our customers assemble thousands of products every day

 Amar is a senior business leader with 30+ years of experience driving business and technology transformation.
 Prior to founding Bright Machines in 2018, he was at Autodesk, where he drove the transformation of the design software leader’s product portfolio from on-premise to SaaS and its business model from one based on perpetual licenses to subscription.
 He led Autodesk into the cloud and enabled the company’s 12 million customers to access their designs on nearly any device.

 As Autodesk’s co-CEO and chief product officer, Amar oversaw the company’s entire software portfolio, including its innovative manufacturing and construction applications.
 In addition to sitting on Bright Machine’s board, Amar also sits on the board of eSilicon Corporation and advises early stage venture companies.
 He holds a bachelor’s degree in mechanical engineering from Bombay University and a master’s in mechanical engineering from State University New York, and he has completed the executive managerial program at Stanford University.